suyashGit123/GMRT_FETCH/README.md

 The numpy errors for the GMRT filterbank files have been removed by altering the candidate.py and changing the mode parameter of pad_along_axis function
 The original package can be found at [FETCH](https://github.com/devanshkv/fetch)

-**Note** : Multiple instancesof filterbank files can be passed to FETCH inside the input csv file </br>
+**Note** : Multiple instances of filterbank files can be passed to FETCH inside the input csv file </br>

 ### Automating the process